 A smaller space that does not contain any unessential fixtures and fittings would incur lower activity levels (Red Dhole Enclosure 2)

-Materials & Methodology
+Materials and Methods

-Locations
+Enclosures

 There are two different enclosures used for this report.
-The original enclosure will be referred to as Red Dhole Enclosure 1 (RD 1) and the area the 6.0 group shifted into will be referred to as Red Dhole Enclosure 2 (RD 2) for the rest of this report.
-Both study locations are located at Night Safari, Singapore (1°24'08.0" N 103°47'16.6" E).
-RD 1 is 24.71% larger with a total area of 42.5 m2 (refer to Figure 2) whilst RD 2 is slightly smaller with an area of 32 m2 (refer to Figure 3).
+The original enclosure will be referred to as Red Dhole Enclosure 1 (RD 1) and the enclosure which the 6.0 group moved into will be referred to as Red Dhole Enclosure 2 (RD 2) for the rest of this report.
+Both enclosures are located at Night Safari, Singapore (1°24'08.0" N 103°47'16.6" E).
+Red Dhole Enclosure 1 is 24.71% larger with a total area of 42.5 m2 (refer to Figure 2) whilst RD 2 is slightly smaller with an area of 32 m2 (refer to Figure 3).

 Figure 2: Layout of Red Dhole 1 enclosure including fixtures and fittings